oshai/kotlin-logging/SECURITY.md

 ## Verifying contents

-All SLF4J project artifacts published on Maven central are signed.
+All `kotlin-logging` project artifacts published on Maven central are signed.
 For each artifact, there is an associated signature file with the .asc suffix.